surana-mudit/code-editing-agent/python/README.md

 ## Available Tools

-The application defines three tools that Claude can use:
+The application defines four tools that Claude can use:

 1. **read_file**: Reads and returns the contents of a specified file
    - Input: A relative file path